nesl/Black-box-ECG-attack/README.md

 # Black-Box-ECG-attack
 The code in this repository is for the paper "Hard-Label Black-Box Adversarial Attack on Deep Electrocardiogram Classifier".
 It was created for use within the Google Colab environment, which is based on Python 3.
-The files required from this GitHub Repository are in the ECG_v1 folder, download it to get started.
+The files required from this GitHub Repository are in the ECG_v1 folder and the ECG_Adversarial_Attacks.pynb, download them to get started.
 #### File Descriptions
+###### Within ECG_v1 folder
 attack.py: main document for running attack<br/>
 boundary_attack.py: function definitions used in attack.py, saving necessary numpy files of progress of attack<br/>
 utils.py: additional function definitions, specifically the smoothing function for perturbations<br/>
+##### ECG_Adversarial_Attacks.pynb
 The ECG_Adversarial_Attacks.pynb is used to running both our black box attack and the white box attack we compared it with.
-There are comments within the ECG_Adversarial_Attacks.pynb about how to run both attacks.
+There are comments about how to run both attacks.
 The code cells should be run in order which they are presented.
-The necessary files are all cited, including the dataset, white-box attack, and required versions of TensorFlow and other packages.
-Any necessary files that need to be downloaded are listed with links and scripts.
+The additional necessary files are all cited with links and scripts, including the dataset, white-box attack, and required versions of TensorFlow and other packages.

 Further details regarding the white-box attack and its respective arguments can be found in the repository below: https://github.com/codespace123/ECGadv

 Exmaple of Black Box Boundary Attack for Pairs of ECG Data (Original & Target)
 ```